Alan Barber: Bio

 I was 14.
 Surely if I got a battered Nikon F2 like Tim’s the rest would fall into place?

-Well I got Praktika so it didn’t.But it was an SLR and it was rugged and manual and pumped out some gritty black and whites, of people, landscapes and bleak winter days in an English new town a long, long way from the sea.
+Well I got a Praktika so it didn’t.But it was an SLR and it was rugged and manual and pumped out some gritty black and whites, of people, landscapes and bleak winter days in an English new town a long, long way from the sea.

 It’s amazing how you can photograph your little brother but you aren’t a photographer, but photograph a malnourished African kid, and that’s different; you have soul, talent, and saleable prints.